Supergirl (Kara Zor-El): Death during Crisis on Infinite Earths

 The death of Supergirl, featured on the cover for Crisis on Infinite Earths #7.
 Art by George Pérez.

 In 1985, the maxi-series Crisis on Infinite Earths was conceived as a way to reduce DC continuity to a single universe in which all characters maintained a single history.
 Despite Supergirl's continued popularity and status as a central member of the "Superman Family", the editors at DC Comics and the creators of the maxi-series decided to kill Supergirl off during the Crisis.
 According to Marv Wolfman, writer of Crisis on Infinite Earths:

 Before Crisis it seemed that half of Krypton had survived the explosion.
 We had Superman, Supergirl, Krypto, the Phantom Zone criminals, the bottled city of Kandor, and many others.
 Our goal was to make Superman unique.
 We went back to his origin and made Kal-El the only survivor of Krypton.
 That, sadly, was why Supergirl had to die.
 However, we were thrilled by all the letters we received saying Supergirl's death in Crisis was the best Supergirl story they ever read.
 Thank you.
 By the way, I miss Kara, too.

 The idea of killing Supergirl was first conceived by DC's vice president/executive editor Dick Giordano, who lobbied for the death to DC's publishers.
 He later said he has never had any regrets about this, explaining, "Supergirl was created initially to take advantage of the high Superman sales and not much thought was put into her creation.
 She was created essentially as a female Superman.
 With time, writers and artists improved upon her execution, but she never did really add anything to the Superman mythos—at least not for me."
 The poor initial reception of the 1984 film Supergirl was also blamed by some sources.

-In the 1989 tale "Christmas with the Super-Heroes" the soul of Kara appears to Boston Brand / Deadman, cheers him up, and then disappears from continuity until 2001 (see below).
+In the 1989 tale "Christmas with the Super-Heroes", the soul of Kara appears to Boston Brand / Deadman, cheers him up, and then disappears from continuity until 2001 (see below).

 Several characters unrelated to Superman soon took on the Supergirl persona, including the Matrix (a shapeshifting genetically engineered life-form that 'defaulted' as Supergirl), Linda Danvers (the result of Matrix merging with the dying Linda Danvers and becoming an Earth-bound angel of fire), and Cir-El (Superman's apparent daughter from a possible future).

-A heroine resembling the pre-Crisis Kara would later appear in Final Crisis: Legion of 3 Worlds #5, along with an entire army of Legionnaires gathered from alternate worlds, times, and realities, to battle the Time Trapper.
+A heroine resembling the pre-Crisis Kara appeared in Final Crisis: Legion of 3 Worlds #5, along with many alternate universe Legionnaires who were gathered to battle the Time Trapper.